Hi! I'm Kim the Cat Finder

 Reuniting You & Your Lost Cat is My Specialty

-Finding missing cats has been my full-time job for 10+ years.
-Over my years, I've been able to focus and refine my methods – always updating and discovering new techniques that work for you and your cat.
-After years of real-life pet detective experience, I know what works.
+After years of pet detective experience, I know what works.
 You could even say I've got it down to a science.

-It's my mission to share this knowledge so that you can be reunited with your furry friend.
+It's my mission to share this knowledge so more people can be reunited with their loved & lost cats.

 How I got into lost pet search and rescue and became a full-time cat detective.